 This study was motivated in part by the ongoing dialogue within Alberta related to whether current municipal structures are best-suited for local and provincial development or whether another approach is needed.
-In 2014, the Alberta Urban Municipalities Association (AUMA) membership endorsed a resolution titled Complete Communities.1 The resolution directed the AUMA to urge the Government of Alberta to incentivize amalgamations among municipalities in order "to create specialized municipalities and regional municipal governments."
+In 2014, the Alberta Urban Municipalities Association (AUMA) membership endorsed a resolution titled Complete Communities.
+The resolution directed the AUMA to urge the Government of Alberta to incentivize amalgamations among municipalities in order "to create specialized municipalities and regional municipal governments."
 In other words, the resolution requested the province take an active role in reforming local municipal structures, implying that current municipal structures and voluntary collaborative practices could be improved upon by fundamentally reforming municipal boundaries throughout the province.
-At the AAMDC's fall 2014 convention, the AAMDC membership passed a resolution titled Regional Partnership Solution to Municipal Government Act are effective in preserving local autonomy while providing opportunities for regional collaboration, and that any changes to municipal structures be determined at the local level without influence from the Government of Alberta.
+At the AAMDC's fall 2014 convention, the AAMDC membership passed a resolution titled Regional Partnership Solution to Municipal/Community Viability.
+This resolution argues that the existing tools for regional collaboration found in the Municipal Government Act are effective in preserving local autonomy while providing opportunities for regional collaboration, and that any changes to municipal structures be determined at the local level without influence from the Government of Alberta.